vogelito/glacierprotocol/_docs/overview.md

 cumbersome and introduces security risk through the possibility of human error, so it is best done infrequently.
 * **Technically unskilled users**: Although the CryptoGlacier protocol is long, it is clear and straightforward to follow.
-No significant technical expertise is required.
+Some technical expertise is required.

 The CryptoGlacier protocol covers crypto storage, not procurement.
-It assumes you already possess crypto and wish to store them more securely.
+It assumes you already possess crypto and wish to store it more securely.

 If you are already familiar with crypto security concepts and are certain that you want high security, multi-signature, cold storage, you may prefer to read